donkeykang316/42_minishell/README.md

 1. ?environment variables?
 2. echo with option -n (ready for QA)
 3. exit with no options (ready for QA)
-4. cd with only a relative or absolute path (ready for QA)
+4. cd with only a relative or absolute path
 5. pwd with no options (ready for QA)
 6. export with no options
 7. unset with no options